VLAN Configuration Commands Step by Step Explained

 Connecting different VLANs

 VLANs are logical subnets.
 PCs in different VLANs do not have connectivity.
-To provide connectivity between different VLANs, you need to configure a router.
+To provide connectivity between different VLANs, you must configure a router.
 The last tutorial in this tutorial series explains how to configure a router to provide connectivity between different VLANs.

 Chapter 01 VLAN Basic Concepts Explained with Examples